baaihealth/opi/README.md

 Instruction tuning procedures are available in the [instruction_tuning](./instruction_tuning.md) guide.

 **Accessing the OPI-Tuned Models:**
-We have released the OPI-full-1.61M-Galactica-6.7B and OPI-full-1.61M-Llama-3.1-8B-Instruct models fine-tuned on the complete OPI dataset.
-You can access it on [Hugging Face](...).
+We have released the [OPI-full-1.61M-Galactica-6.7B](...) and [OPI-full-1.61M-Llama-3.1-8B-Instruct](...) models fine-tuned on the complete OPI dataset, which can be accessed from Hugging Face.

 ## Evaluating with OPI testing data
 Evalution procedures are outlined in the [evaluation](./evaluation.md) guide.